Lucky to have a Job

 Some Long Beach women of the time did find success on their own such as Nellie Campbell, known as the “Potato Chip Queen,” and screenwriter Olga Printzlau.
 Others, though wealthy, were also enterprising, such as Adelaide Tichenor who besides being the driving force behind the public library, the Ebell Club, and later donating money for an orthopedic clinic, was the first person in California to grow bananas!

 Subservience was the mark of a well-trained woman and marriage the primary means of livelihood for most.
-But what if you married a poor provider, or worse were left in dire straits by a deceased husband?
-Few realize that following the December 7, 1942 attack on Pearl Harbor many of the 160 widows of Navy men killed were left with a family and no financial support.
+But what if you married a poor provider or worse were left in dire straits by a deceased husband?
+Few realize that following the Dec.
+7, 1942 attack on Pearl Harbor many of the 160 widows of Navy men killed were left with a family and no financial support.
 The women needed to find a way to earn money while still grieving for the loss of their loved one.

 As they had in World War I, women stepped in to fill the jobs that men had previously held, but were told to leave when servicemen returned home—the men needed the jobs.
 To allow for this the Veterans Administration in December 1944, granted widows access to their husband’s military pensions.
 A woman’s place was in the home!
 This mentality remained true up to the 1970s.
 When I was growing up in the 1960s the only jobs open to women with a college education were nurse, teacher or librarian.
 Many women I went to school with were just looking for a husband with “potential.”
 Since then the world has changed, marriage is no longer a goal for many women, cohabitation has become more and more common and “single moms” a growing reality.